vicentinileonardo/opa-bundle-oci-publisher/README.md

 ## Overview

 This repository contains a GitHub Action that builds and pushes an OPA bundle to an OCI registry.

 It serves as a template for building and pushing OPA bundles to an OCI registry.

 ## How to use

+- Clone this repository.

+- Insert your policy files in the `src/policies` directory.

+- If needed, insert your policy data in the `src/data.json` file.

 - Change the variable `REGISTRY` in the file `.github/workflows/release.yml` to the registry you want to push the bundle to.
 Default is `docker.io`.